c-rizz/lr_gym/README.md

  * **PandaMoveitReachingEnv** features a Panda arm controlled in cartesian space with moveit.
 The objective is to keep the panda arm end effector in a specific pose that does not vary between episodes
  * **PandaMoveitVarReachingEnv** features a Panda arm controlled in cartesian space with moveit.
-The objective is to keep the panda arm end effector in a specific pose that chnages between each episode
+The objective is to keep the panda arm end effector in a specific pose that changes between each episode
+ * **PandaMoveitPick** features a Panda arm controlled in cartesian space via Moveit, it is also possible to control the Franka Hand gripper.
+The goal is to pick an object placed on the ground in front of tthe robot and lift it up. **This environment work both in simulation and in the real.**

-Scripts that solve each of these evironments in different ways are available in the examples folder.
-PandaEffortKeepVarPose currently does not have a working solve script.
+Scripts that solve or test each of these evironments in different ways are available in the examples folder.
+PandaEffortKeepVarPose and PandaMoveiPick currently do not have a working solve script.

 You can try two pretrained models with the following:
  * PandaMoveitVarReachingEnv: